I’ve been living and dating women in Medellin, Colombia for over ten years now.

 Medellin is a beautiful city with a lot to offer.
 Unfortunately, its reputation precedes itself, and most people think it’s just a place to find hot, beautiful, easy women, but when they get here, they’re faced with a harsh reality.
 I intend to show how these stereotypes are not true, how diverse dating can be in Medellin, and of course, how interesting the Paisa woman is.

 I think I covered some very relevant basics here.
 Still, if you’re actively meeting women in Medellin (or would like to start), Dating Medellin has produced an excellent course that covers everything.
 I highly recommend it.

 I love to get insight from readers.
 Feel free to leave comments and/or questions below.

 My name is Andrew Macia, and the Medellin Buzz is my blog.
 I moved to Medellin in 2010 and fell in love with the city.
 I taught advanced-level English for four years and then started a digital marketing agency.

 About the Medellin Buzz

-I started the Medellin Buzz as a resource for my English as a foreign language student.
-A site where they could read about their city in English, that wasn’t boring.
+I love Colombia!
+I started the Medellin Buzz as a resource for my English as a foreign language students.
+A site where they could read about their city in English wasn’t boring.
 It slowly turned into a personal blog and hub for information for people discovering Medellin.
-I check comments frequently, so feel free to leave your comment and/or questions below.
+I check comments frequently, so please leave your comments and/or questions below.